Vivek-04022001/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 Viewing these headers is relatively easy with Web Developer Tools in Firefox or Developer Tools in Chrome.

 If you enable the `DEBUG` logging level for the `plone.caching` logger, you will get additional debug output in your event log.
-One way to do that is to set the global Zope logging level to `DEBUG` in `zope.conf`:
+One way to do that's to set the global Zope logging level to `DEBUG` in `zope.conf`:

 ```xml
 <eventlog>